-A case study can be a process or record of research in which detailed consideration is given to the development of a particular person, group, or situation, over a period of time.
-A case study may be used to analyze or better understand a belief, philosophy or practice.
+A case study can be a process or record of research in which detailed consideration is given to the development of a particular person, group, or situation, over a time period.
+A case study may be used to analyze or better understand a belief, philosophy, or practice.
 Pre-service teachers (PSTs) will complete one case study during the four-week field experience.
 The case study will be referenced in other School of Education courses.
-PSTs may substitute the case study for TWO journal reflection submissions during the week in which the case study is completed.
+PSTs may substitute the case study instead of TWO journal reflection submissions during the week in which the case study is completed.
 The case study is required and must be completed prior to the final callback session of FE600.
+We suggest week 4 so you have an adequate amount of time and connection with your class.
 PSTs are expected to share the case study with their university consultant and their FE600 seminar instructor.

 Depending on the content of the case study, it may not be appropriate to share the case study with the partner teacher.